-Is Michal Bay the worst director working in Hollywood today?
+Is Michael Bay the worst director working in Hollywood today?
 Popular opinion would have you believe the man was a modern-day Ed Wood, a blockbuster helmsman with little talent, zero-panache and a truckload of bad habits.

 Whilst it may be true that Bay’s cinematic style is problematic at best and downright insulting at worst, you can’t argue the fact that the man has a visual signature that is consistent and competent.
 Which is probably the nicest thing we can bring ourselves to say regarding Transformers: The Last Knight, the fifth installment in Bay’s Transformers franchise.